 I believe I’ve mentioned before that I was not a fan of mushrooms—at all—until I was nearly 30.
 Now it seems I can’t get enough of them.
 I’ve grown to appreciate their meaty, rich flavor, plus they’re practically calorie-free and are packed with nutrients.
-This week’s recipe brings big mushroom flavor on a very small budget, both monetary and time-wise.
+This week’s recipe for Roasted Mushrooms brings big mushroom flavor on a very small budget, both monetary and time-wise.
 With only five simple ingredients, you can make a perfectly satisfying, rich side-dish that still remains to be wholesome and fresh.
 I love mushrooms more and more as the years pass; and who can deny the deliciousness of brown butter & garlic, lemon & thyme?

 Here’s what you’ll need: